 Gonzalez’s determination to help give Latinos a voice continues now that she has joined the Latino Victory Project, where she will work as an executive administrative assistant.

-Maria Virginia immigrated from Guatemala to Georgia with her family when she was five years old.
-As a DREAMer in the rural South, MV is familiar with the many social, economic and civic challenges facing the immigrant community.
-MV became the first in her family to graduate from high school and went on to receive her BJA from the University of Georgia and her MA in Film and Video from American University in Washington, D.C.
+Mia immigrated from Guatemala to Georgia with her family when she was five years old.
+As a DREAMer in the rural South, Mia is familiar with the many social, economic and civic challenges facing the immigrant community.
+Mia became the first in her family to graduate from high school and went on to receive her BJA from the University of Georgia and her MA in Film and Video from American University in Washington, D.C.

 She has worked as a freelance filmmaker across the Southeast since 2010 collaborating and providing support on projects ranging from feature films to social issue documentaries that engage audiences on veterans’ rights, mental health, environmental issues, immigrant rights and education equity.

-Now a naturalized citizen, MV has remained active in the undocumented student movement in the South.
-As a professor and mentor to student activists and allies fighting for education equity in Georgia, she saw the need both for national policy change and for more Latino voices at the decision-making level.
-MV is excited to apply her experience in storytelling, digital media and social advocacy to Latino Victory’s mission of empowering the Latino vote.
+Now a naturalized citizen, Mia has remained active in the undocumented student movement in the South.
+As a professor and mentor to student activists and allies fighting for education equity in Georgia, she saw the need both for national policy change and for more Latino voices at the decision-making table.
+Mia is excited to apply her experience in storytelling, digital media and social advocacy to Latino Victory’s mission of empowering the Latino vote.